 Your raging hormones might mean a sex drive that even your helpful lover can’t sate, so what’s a girl to do?
 Fortunately, you can still reach for your favorite vibrator or dildo to get yourself off during pregnancy.
 It’s more important than ever to follow instructions to keep your toys clean, however.
 For example, you can boil glass, ceramic, silicone, wood and stainless steel toys without motors for three minutes to sterilize them.
 Alternatively, a 10% bleach solution can be used to thoroughly clean your nonporous sex toys.

 All toys should be cleaned with soap and water before and after use and between sterilization.
 Consider using a condom for jelly, TPR/TPE and other porous materials, which cannot fully be sterilized because of the tiny holes in them.
-Learn more about sex toys and materials in this post about vibrators.

 8. Will Sex During Pregnancy Cause Bleeding?